Backerich/Spreadsheet/README.md

 ## Overview
 SPREADSHEET is a tool that automates finding according data in workbook B and replacing them in workbook A.
-Is similar to the VLOOKUP Function in Excel.
+It is similar to the VLOOKUP Function in Excel.

 ## Example
 **Workbook A:**